Akhondokevin761/LOAN-DEFAULT-CLASSIFICATION-USING-LOGISTIC-REGRESSION-IN-R/README.md

 ## Results

 The model achieved an accuracy of 88.57% a precision of 0.5979, a Recall of 0.0322, and an F-1 score of 0.0612.
 From the results, the model performed well in terms of accuracy but struggled on precision and recall.
-This suggests that there is need for tuning or using another approach prediction.
+This suggests that there is need for tuning or using another approach to prediction.

+## Contribution

+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.
+Ensure that your code adheres to the project's coding standards and includes appropriate tests.

+## Licence

+The Licence is provided on the LICENCE file.